xin9le/CloudStructures/README.md

 How to use
 ---
-At first, create `RedisSettings` or `RedisGroup` that represents StachExchange.Redis's ConnectionMultiplexer holder and create RedisStructure Class(`RedisString`, `RedisList`, etc).
+At first, create `RedisSettings` or `RedisGroup` that represents StackExchange.Redis's ConnectionMultiplexer holder and create RedisStructure Class(`RedisString`, `RedisList`, etc).

 ```csharp
 // Settings should holds in static variable